History and Programs

 History

 Articulture was founded in 2000 and supported by members of the community who saw a need for more visual arts programming in the immediate south Minneapolis area.
 Initially running classes and workshops for children and adults out of a church basement, we rapidly grew and moved into a storefront in the Longfellow neighborhood of south Minneapolis.
 As the organization evolved, we added various programs and workshops to better serve the needs of the community.
-In 2008, Articulture moved into the larger space we currently have in the Seward neighborhood, which has enabled further growth.
+In 2008, Articulture moved into the larger space in the Seward neighborhood, which has enabled further growth.
+In 2025 Articulture moved to a new location - to be revealed soon.

 Programming